QuantEcon/lecture-python-intro/lectures/eigen_II.md

 For a nonnegative matrix $A$ the behavior of $A^k$ as $k \to \infty$ is controlled by the eigenvalue with the largest absolute value, often called the **dominant eigenvalue**.

-For a matrix $A$, the Perron-Frobenius Theorem characterizes certain properties of the dominant eigenvalue and its corresponding eigenvector when
+For a matrix nonnegative square matrix $A$, the Perron-Frobenius Theorem characterizes certain properties of the dominant eigenvalue and its corresponding eigenvector.
-$A$ is a nonnegative square matrix.

 ```{prf:Theorem} Perron-Frobenius Theorem
 :label: perron-frobenius